 We began working together, with Mark graciously acceding to my somewhat OCD request that we put all the spices more or less in alphabetical order.
 Spice after spice came out of the cupboard, until we were basically surrounded by a loooong line of spices all around the kitchen.

 Then Mark began sorting the spices and getting rid of old ones.
 And something else happened: we made what can only be considered an archaeological discovery.
 CURRY POWDER FROM 1976.
 Yes, 1976.
-And heck, that's the expiration date...it's probably even older!
+And heck, that's the expiration date...it's probably

 We decided to set the curry powder aside for our own personal, future historical museum.
 After all, curry powder that's lasted that long deserves to remain.
 And besides, Mark smelled it and said it's fine and he's going to use it to make his next curry dish.